gre/gre/posts/2021-12-29-gnsp-raymarching.md

 }
 ```

-## The 3D distance to a Nano S+
+## The 3D distance to a Nano S Plus

-Essentially, a Nano S+ can be rendered with a bunch of union, difference and intersection math operations.
+Essentially, a Nano S Plus can be rendered with a bunch of union, difference and intersection math operations.
 Here are the basic utilities I used:

 ```glsl
 // SHAPE PRIMITIVES: